 Record drawing information shall be recorded on the detail, plan and profile views of the approved construction drawings.
 Incomplete, inaccurate, illegible, or poor-quality drawings will be rejected.
-This will delay project acceptance.

 For private storm drainage systems (collection, on-site stormwater management, flow control, and treatment) on commercial and multi-family projects, the responsible Professional Engineer shall submit a compliance letter, on a form furnished by the Utilities Department, for constructed stormwater management facilities.